 These requirements apply to events taking place in an Institute common area (any area outside of an individual's apartment or private room).
-Examples of common areas include house lounges, dining rooms, and courtyards, the Catalina recreation room, Dabney Lounge, etc. These planning requirements do not apply to activities that take place in private rooms within student residences or student apartments, unless 15 or more students will be present.
+Examples of common areas include house lounges, dining rooms, and courtvards, the Catalina recreation room, Dabney Lounge, etc. These planning requirements do not apply to activities that take place in private rooms within student residences or student apartments.
+Such locales are governed by applicable laws and conditions of the housing contract.

 All student events at which alcohol will be served (including official campus functions, registered events, and private parties) must adhere to the following guidelines:

-- In order to use Institute funds (including house dues, club funding, and student government funding) for an event where alcohol is served, prior authorization must be received from the assistant vice president for campus life. - Events where alcohol is served may be open only to members of the Caltech community and their invited personal guests. - Events should not promote the inappropriate or excessive use of alcohol. - One student must fill out the event registration form as the event host on behalf of the sponsoring organization, signifying that the organization agrees to abide by Caltech procedures and applicable law. - Professional bartenders are required at any event where alcohol is served and participants under the legal drinking age are present.
+- In order to use Institute funds (including house dues, club funding, and student government funding) for an event where alcohol is served, prior authorization must be received from the assistant vice president for campus life, the dean or associate dean of students, or the dean of graduate studies. - Events where alcohol is served may be open only to members of the Caltech community and their invited personal guests. - Events should not promote the inappropriate or excessive use of alcohol. - One student must fill out the event registration form as the event host on behalf of the sponsoring organization, signifying that the organization agrees to abide by Caltech procedures and applicable law. - Professional bartenders are required at any event where alcohol is served and participants under the legal drinking age are present.
 Professional bartenders may also be required at the discretion of the Institute if circumstances so require.
 A current driver's license with a picture, a state-issued identification card, or a passport is the acceptable means of age verification. - A bartender may not serve alcohol to any individual who is under 21 years of age or to anyone who is intoxicated.
-A bartender may not serve more than one drink to one person at any one time. - Alcoholic and nonalcoholic beverages must be free and provided in quantities determined by the proportion of guests above and below the legal drinking age.
+A bartender may not serve more than one drink to one person at any one time.

+- Alcoholic and nonalcoholic beverages must be free and provided in quantities determined by the proportion of guests above and below the legal drinking age.
 An adequate supply of quality nonalcoholic beverages must be provided throughout the duration of the party.
 Alcohol may not be served if nonalcoholic beverages run out.
-Food must also be available throughout the duration of the event. - Campus security must be present at any registered event where alcohol is served unless the assistant vice president for campus life grants an exception. - All events must conclude by the time governed by Institute policy, which is 2:00 a.m.
+Food must also be available throughout the duration of the event. - Campus security must be present at any registered event where alcohol is served unless the assistant vice president for campus life, the dean or associate dean of students, or the dean of graduate studies grants an exception. - All events must conclude by the time governed by Institute policy, which is 2:00 a.m.
 The bar must be closed at 2:00 a.m., and security will be present to assist in the process.
 This may include removing remaining alcohol to a designated secure location. - An accessible shared supply of alcohol may not be held by houses, individuals, or clubs.
-This includes, but is not limited to, unregistered kegs, trash-can punches, and beer fridges.
+This includes, but is not limited to, unregistered kegs, trash-can punches, and beer fridges. - Any drinking game or any other activity that promotes the rapid and/or excessive consumption of alcoholic beverages is not permitted.